tdownie0/music-theor-ease/topics/Fundamentals/ch2.md

 ```

 This data type is called a string.
 You can see the variable is a constant by the "const" keyword.
-The name of the variable "name".
-The type comes where ": string" is, just like with where ": number" was
+The name of the variable `name`.
+The type comes where `: string` is, just like with where `: number` was
 before.
-And last, it is given the value of "Boba" through the "=" assignment operator.
+And last, it is given the value of `Boba` through the `=` assignment operator.
 So in this
-variable assignment, our "name" variable is equal to "Boba".
+variable assignment, our `name` variable is equal to `Boba`.
 The quotations here actually denote a
 a region where information will be provided.
 It is perhaps convenient that we already are accustom to
-the quotations being associated with words, but often a common annoyance is trying to use "" inside
+the quotations being associated with words, but often a common annoyance is trying to use `""` inside
 of another set of quotations.
+This is handled by wrapping the quotations in single quotes (`''`) or
-The first " denotes the start of the information provided, and the closing
+vice versa if desired.
+The first `"` denotes the start of the information provided, and the closing
-", marks the end.
+`"`, marks the end.
 They are used in a similar way that we use parentheses in writing to contain a unit
-of information, but parentheses are used in many ways in programming, so do not use parenthesis (eg. ())
+of information, but parentheses are used in many ways in programming, so do not use parenthesis (eg. `()`)
 instead here.

-So in the example, the information provided to the "" region are the letters "B", "o", "b", "a".
+So in the example, the information provided to the `""` region are the letters "B", "o", "b", "a".
 The
 computer actually stores them individually as well.
-Anything you see with "", or '', or ` are
+Anything you see with `""`, or `''`, or ` `` ` are
 strings.
-The last ones (`, backticks which are on your tilde key), are actually special in Javascript/
-Typescript, but we will talk about that later.
+The last ones (` `` `, backticks which are on your tilde key), are actually special in Javascript/Typescript, but we will talk about that later.
 So when you see any of these, your brain should think of
 these as starting and closing regions.
 When closed in these, numbers are also instead considered strings
 instead of numbers.
-So "3" is not the same as 3.
+So `"3"` is not the same as `3`.
 They can still be compared, but more on that later.

 How does the computer store the letters "B", "o", "b", and "a" individually to make up the entire string?
 The string is actually stored in something called an array.
 Specifically in this case the array is: